Will Corrigan is in his third season as an assistant men's lacrosse coach at Washington and Lee University.

 Corrigan’s experiences also include coaching the CitySideLax travel teams, where he had coordinated recruiting and curriculum since 2015.

 A 2015 graduate of Notre Dame with a bachelor of arts & letters in psychology, Corrigan has strong ties to the game of lacrosse and Washington and Lee.
-His father Kevin is entering his 31st season as the head coach of the Fighting Irish, while his grandfather, Gene, was head coach of both the soccer (1955-57) and lacrosse (1956-58) programs at W&L, and was the school’s director of athletics from 1969-71.
+His father Kevin has served as the head coach of the Fighting Irish for more than 30 years, while his grandfather, Gene, was head coach of both the soccer (1955-57) and lacrosse (1956-58) programs at W&L, and was the school’s director of athletics from 1969-71.

 Will Corrigan was a four-year letterwinner on the Fighting Irish lacrosse team, helping them to four NCAA Championship berths and a runner-up finish as a junior in 2014.
 An Academic All-ACC selection, he played in 65 career games as a midfielder, totaling 39 points on 20 goals and 19 assists.